peremunoz/metascheduler/api/README.md

 To define the schedulers, it is necessary to create a `schedulers` array with the following attributes:
 - `name`: The name of the scheduler.
 It can be any string.
 - `master`: A number that indicates which node is the master node of the scheduler.
 It has to be the index of the node in the `nodes` array.
 - `weight`: The weight of the scheduler.
 It has to be a number between 0 and 100.
 Used in the shared policy.
+Between all the schedulers, the sum of the weights has to be 100.
 # Setup the project
 ## Install dependencies
 To install the dependencies, it is necessary to have pipenv installed.
 Then, it is necessary to install the dependencies with the following command: